 - Safety in numbers.
 “Sleeping next to the one you love produces feelings of protection, safety and security,” Smith says.
 “These feelings and emotions decrease our anxiety level and lower the body’s level of cortisol, the stress hormone, to allow for more peaceful and restorative sleep.”

 - Increased REM sleep.
-One 2020 study found that (heterosexual) couples who sleep together enjoyed about 10% more REM sleep as well as less fragmented REM sleep compared to people who sleep solo.
-Among other critical functions, REM sleep is essential for memory formation.
-For that reason, one of the study’s researchers concluded that “sleeping with a partner might actually give you an extra boost regarding your mental health, your memory, and creative problem-solving skills.”
+A 2020 study found that (heterosexual) couples who sleep together enjoyed about 10% more REM sleep plus less fragmented REM sleep compared to people who sleep solo.
+REM sleep is essential for memory formation, which is why the study concluded that “sleeping with a partner might actually give you an extra boost regarding your mental health, your memory and creative problem-solving skills.”

 - More sleep overall.
-A 2015 study found couples who sleep together might not only get more REM sleep; they might enjoy more sleep overall.
+A 2015 study found couples who sleep together can not only get more REM sleep, but might enjoy more sleep overall.
 Couples in the study also demonstrated fewer sleep disruptions and were more likely to fall asleep faster compared to single sleepers.

 - Lower blood pressure.
-A 2017 study suggested couples who demonstrate high levels of “sleep-wake concordance” (i.e. couples who are awake and asleep at approximately the same times throughout the night) may experience lower blood pressure and reduced inflammation overall.
-This could lower the risk of cardiovascular disease.
+A 2017 study found couples who demonstrate high levels of “sleep-wake concordance” (i.e. couples who are awake and asleep at approximately the same times throughout the night) may experience lower blood pressure and reduced inflammation.
+This could have tremendous benefits for your heart, including a lower risk of cardiovascular disease.

 - Greater chance of diagnosis.
-It’s very common for someone to suffer from a sleep disorder such as sleep apnea without even realizing it.
+It’s very common for someone to have a sleep disorder such as sleep apnea without even realizing it.
 Oftentimes, a sleep partner notices the symptoms first, which can prompt the person with those symptoms to seek treatment.

 - Healthier routines.
-Healthy couples may encourage healthy sleep habits — such as going to bed at a reasonable hour, exercising regularly (which is linked with better sleep), and sustaining treatments for any sleep disorders that might be present in one or both partners.
-This can have a positive impact on sleep quality and quantity.
+Healthy couples may encourage healthy sleep habits, such as going to bed at a reasonable hour, exercising regularly (which is linked with better sleep) and keeping up with treatment for any sleep disorders in one or both partners.
+This can have a positive impact on both sleep quality and quantity.

 Snoring and Other Sleep Issues

-When it comes to run-of-the-mill restlessness, one of the best solutions is a mattress that minimizes motion transfer.
+When it comes to plain-old restlessness, one of the best solutions couples can try is investing in a bed that minimizes motion transfer, like a memory foam mattress.
 On such a bed, the restless partner is less likely to jostle the person who’s trying to sleep.
-We discuss this in more detail in the “General Tips and Considerations” section, below.

 Different Temperature Preferences